Solo Travel in Armenia

 - To book, check prices or availability for Grand Hostel Yerevan

-This hostel is perfect if you are arriving and leaving Yerevan by train.
+This hostel is perfect if you are planning on some Armenia backpacking and arriving and leaving Yerevan by train.
 It is easy to find and is walking distance to the train station and just 800 metres from Republic Square.

 It is a great place to meet others with friendly staff and a large common room to hang out in.
 A large Armenian breakfast is included which you eat in the common room, and you can cook your own meals in the afternoon and evenings.